29. The Principles of Accepting Being Pruned and Dealt With

 Excerpted from “Only Those Who Focus on Practice Can Be Perfected” in The Word Appears in the Flesh

 On first coming to the church and taking up their duties, and before having been dealt with or pruned, everyone is as prickly as a pear, wanting to have the final say on things.
 They think to themselves: “Now that I believe in God, I have rights and freedom in the church, so I’ll act as I see fit.”
 Eventually, once they have undergone a round of being dealt with and pruned and have been disciplined, and once the truth has been fellowshiped to them and they have listened to sermons, they no longer dare to behave in this way.
 Actually, they have not been entirely grounded; they merely know a bit about how things work and have a smidgeon of sense.
 When others say things that are warranted, they can acknowledge their correctness, and though they may not understand those things well, they can accept them.
 Are they not then much more grounded than they were?
 That they are able to accept these things demonstrates that their behavior has undergone some changes.
 How have these changes come about?
 They have arisen due to the exhortation and prompting, as well as the comfort, of God’s words.
 Sometimes, such people need some discipline, to be dealt with and pruned, as well as some fellowship on principles, telling them that a thing must be done a certain way and cannot be done otherwise.
 “The truth must be accepted.
 It’s right there on display.
 Who would dare object to it?” they wonder.
 In God’s house, God is great, the truth is great, and the truth reigns; this theoretical foundation has shaken some people awake and allowed some people to understand what having faith in God is all about.
 Take someone who was originally barbaric and dissolute, completely unrestrained, and ignorant of rules, of belief in God, of God’s house, and of the principles of performing one’s duty in God’s house: When such a person—who knows nothing—comes to God’s house with good intentions and enthusiasm, brimming with great aspirations and hopes, and is there prompted and exhorted, watered and fed, and dealt with and pruned by God’s words, and is chastened, disciplined, tried, and refined, time and time again, then, gradually, some changes will occur in that person’s humanity.
 What changes are those?
 He comes to understand something of the principles of human conduct, and comes to know that, in the past, he rather lacked human likeness; he was barbaric, arrogant, and too big for his britches; he spoke and acted without principles, and did not know to seek the truth; he thought having faith in God was a simple matter of doing whatever God asks and going wherever He says, with a barbarous vigor; and, furthermore, such a person believed that this was loyalty and love for God.
 Now, this person denies all those things and knows that they are the behaviors of Satan, and that God’s believers should heed His words and honor the truth as great, yielding to its sovereignty in all things.
 In short, in theory and in the depths of their hearts, all people have understood, acknowledged, and accepted that these words are correct—that they are the truth, the reality of positive things—regardless of how deeply these words have taken root in their hearts and no matter how great a role these words have played.
-Afterward, after undergoing a degree of intangible chastening and discipline, a measure of true faith arises in their consciousness, and they come from their initial, vague imaginings of God to their present sense that He seems to exist.
-When such feelings arise in people, then step by step, some of the ideas, views, and moral standards in their humanity, as well as some of their ways of thinking, begin to change.
+Afterward, after undergoing a degree of intangible chastening and discipline, a measure of true faith arises in their consciousness.
+From their initial vague imaginings of God to the feeling that they have now—that there is a God, and that He is quite real—once people have had these feelings in their faith in God, then their thoughts and viewpoints, ways of looking at things, and moral standards, as well as their ways of thinking, will gradually begin to change.

-Can you just put the truth into practice straightaway after gaining some understanding of a matter?
-You cannot put it into practice immediately.
-While you are possessed of understanding, others prune you and deal with you, and then your environment compels you and forces you to act in accordance with the principles of the truth.
+Can you just begin practicing straightaway after gaining some understanding of a matter?
+You cannot begin practicing immediately.
+While you are possessed of understanding, others prune you and deal with you, and then your environment compels you and forces you to act in accordance with the truth principles.
 Sometimes people are unwilling to go through this, saying, “Why can’t I do it that way?
 Do I have to do it this way?”
 Others say, “If you believe in God, then you should do it this way.
 Doing it this way is in accordance with truth.”
-When people reach a certain point at which they have experienced some trials and ended up understanding God’s will and some truths, then they will be somewhat happy and willing to act in accordance with the principles of the truth.
+When people reach a certain point at which they have experienced some trials and ended up understanding God’s will and some truths, then they will be somewhat happy and willing to act in accordance with the truth principles.
 At the outset, people are reluctant to practice the truth.
 Take devotedly fulfilling one’s duties as an example: You have some understanding of fulfilling your duties and being devoted to God, and you also understand the related truths, but when will you be able to completely devote yourself to God?
 When will you be able to fulfill your duties in both name and deed?
 This will require a process.
 During this process, you could suffer many hardships.
 Some people might deal with you, and others might criticize you.
 Everyone’s eyes will be fixed on you, and only then will you begin to realize that you are in the wrong and that you are actually the one who has done poorly, that lacking devotion in the fulfillment of your duty is unacceptable, and that you must not be careless or perfunctory.
 The Holy Spirit will enlighten you from within, and reproach you when you make a mistake.
 During this process, you will understand some things about yourself, and will know that you are too impure, you harbor too many personal motives, and have too many immoderate desires when fulfilling your duties.
 Once you have understood the essence of these things, you can come before God in prayer and truly repent; in this way, you can be cleansed of those impurities.
 If, in this manner, you frequently seek the truth to resolve your own practical problems, you will gradually set foot upon the right path of faith.
 The more someone’s corrupt disposition is purified, the more their life disposition will transform.

-Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Christ’s Talks
+Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Talks of Christ of the Last Days

 Some people believe that after experiencing God’s judgment and chastisement and being dealt with and pruned by Him, or once their true colors have been revealed, it means their outcomes are set in stone.
 Most people cannot see past this; they get stuck on it and do not know how to move forward.
 Ordinarily, when they have yet to be dealt with and pruned and have not suffered any setbacks, they feel that they should pursue the truth and satisfy God’s will in their faith.
 However, as soon as they take a bit of a blow or any difficulties arise, out comes their betraying nature.
 This is disgusting to see.
 Afterward, they, too, feel it disgusting, and ultimately delimit their own end, saying, “It’s all over for me!
 If I’m capable of doing such things, doesn’t that mean I’m done for?
 God will never save me.”
 Many people are in this state.
 It could even be said that everyone is like this.
 Why do people delimit themselves thus?
 It proves that they still do not understand God’s intention to save mankind.
 Being dealt with just once leads to your taking a long hiatus from pursuing the truth; making just one minor mistake stops you from fulfilling your duty; even just a minor scenario can lead you to get stuck.
 It is as if people are only enthusiastic when they feel they are flawless and without blemish, yet when they discover they are overly corrupt, they do not have the heart to continue pursuing the truth.
 Many people have spoken words of frustration and negativity such as, “It’s definitely over for me; there’s no way I can be saved.
 Even if God forgives me, I can’t forgive myself; I can never change.”
 People do not understand God’s will, which shows they still do not know His work.
 In fact, during their normal entry, humans do sometimes reveal some corrupt dispositions, their actions are tainted, they take no responsibility, they have no loyalty, and they are careless and perfunctory—and this is all very natural; these are part of an inevitable pattern.
 Without such things being revealed, how could they be called corrupted humans?
 If humankind were not corrupt, then there would be no significance in God’s work of salvation.
 At present, the situation is that people lack the truth; they do not really know themselves and their states are not clear to them, so they need to be exposed and put in the spotlight.
 Enlightenment will only come when people are exposed, for they are all numb and dull-witted, and unless this sort of work is done, they will not change.

-Excerpted from “One Must Understand That There Are Similarities and Differences Among People’s Natures” in Records of Christ’s Talks
+Excerpted from “One Must Understand That There Are Similarities and Differences Among People’s Natures” in Records of Talks of Christ of the Last Days